 In these two tutorials Andrew Devis from Creative Cow shows how to use different workspaces, and how to customize your workspace.

-Example workspace

-A. Application window B. Grouped panels C. Individual panel
+Example workspace A. Application window B. Grouped panels C. Individual panel choose one of these workspaces, or any custom workspaces you've saved, the current workspace is redrawn accordingly.

 Choose a workspace